Here are fascinating nuances to optimising your imagination.

-I recently heard philosopher and author Irwin Raphael McManus say, “What makes humans different from every other species and what humans can do that no other species can do, is materialize the invisible.
+I love what philosopher and author Irwin Raphael McManus said on a podcast, “What makes humans different from every other species and what humans can do that no other species can do, is materialize the invisible.
 Humans actually create out of their imagination.
 In the same way that ants create colonies, and bees create hives, and beavers create dams… humans create futures.”

 We create communities, capitalism, customs, companies, cars, comedies, commodities, conversations, care facilities… Creative industries like cinema, music, advertising, technology… Science… Medicine… And, of course, romantic ideals like love affairs.
 We write sci-fi books that resemble the way we live today… We are incredible animals.

 The antithesis of creativity is not a lack of imagination.
 Nor dullness, blandness or boredom.
 The antithesis of creativity is fear.
 Often in business, fear of competition arises.
-While competition can inspire us to be better, comparison can lead to distraction from our own true north, purpose, and potential.
-Competition builds a scarcity mindset.
-Rather than embracing creativity from possibility or abundance, we start looking at others, using them as a stepping stone, limiting our potential, inhibiting our one giant leap forward.
+While competition can inspire us to be better, think Olympic, comparison can lead to distraction from our own true north, purpose, and potential.
+Competition can build a scarcity mindset.
+Rather than embracing creativity from possibility or abundance, we start looking at others, comparing ourselves, using competitors as a stepping stone, limiting our potential, inhibiting our one giant leap forward.

 Take Apple, for example.
-They revolutionized smartphones, tablets, etc. They reinvented entire categories and, arguably, lifestyles when they created these products.
+They revolutionised smartphones, tablets, etc. They reinvented entire categories and, arguably, lifestyles when they created these products.
 Why?
-Because they focused on creating, not competing.
+Perhaps they focused on creating, not competing.
 It’s almost always those who are focused on creating that are imitated by others who are trying to compete.

 In the olden days, if someone had to win, someone else had to lose.
-In 2024, there are unlimited markets and technology to invent new markets.
-Fiat versus crypto.
-Uber versus taxis.
-ByteDance versus Meta.
+In 2024, there are unlimited markets and technology to invent new markets and new futures.
+Fiat currency versus Bitcoin.
+Life on mars!

 “Humans create futures.”